KinkumaDesign/SetCFBundleVersionInAdobeAIR/README.md

 We have to change the build number every time we upload it.

-But we cannot change AIR app's build number with build settings with application-settings.xml file directly.
+But we cannot change AIR app's build number directly by build settings in application-settings.xml.

 ## How to set AIR app's build number